we will do it together

 MERV ratings are on a scale from 1 to 16 for most residential applications, according to the Environmental Protection Agency.
 The higher the MERV rating, the more particles it will trap and keep out of your lungs.

-Once you’ve got your new filter, you’re ready to take out the old one and install the new one.
-We’ve got a DIY video here to guide you through the procedure.
+Once you’ve got your new filter, you’re ready to take the old one and install the new one.
+We’ve got a DIY video here to guide you through the easy procedure.

 4. Beware of Unsolicited Pitches